Guest Author ~

 All it takes is a clear plan.

-So if you're serious about building your dream van, here's a step-by-step guide to help you make smart choices.
+So if you're serious about building your dream van, here's a step-by-step guide to help you make smart choices and create your ideal camper build.

 Start with the Right Van